kparc/kcc/README.md

 -----------------------

-No rocket science, it is all pretty basic.
-But carry on.
+No rocket science, all pretty basic, but carry on.

 ### types of types